Nexedi/neoppod/README.rst

 ZODB API is fully implemented except:

-- pack: only old revisions of objects are removed for the moment (full implementation is considered)
+- pack: only old revisions of objects are removed (it should be possible to use `zc.zodbdgc <https://pypi.python.org/pypi/zc.zodbdgc>`_ for garbage collection)
 - blobs: not implemented (not considered yet)

 Any ZODB like FileStorage can be converted to NEO instanteously,